Digital Object Counter using LDR and digital IC

 We have recently released a 3 digit digital object counter kit.
 You can buy the kit at BuildCircuit store.

-3 Digit Digital Object Counter ASSEMBLED Kit With Infrared Transmitter And Laser Module
+3 Digit Digital Objects Counter With Laser Module

 Check out all the counters